ncdev2015/SolarSystem-Godot/readme.md

-# Circular positioning of elements
+# Solar System in Godot

 Example with a solar system animated: